-- 1. That the Committee notes the Strategic Assessment and the updates that it provides members on areas of concern highlighted by committee previously, particularly the growing and effective use of powers under the Anti-Social Behaviour Crime and Policing Act 2014. - 2.
-That the Committee approves the revised "May 21 Update" of the Community Safety Plan 2019-22 and recommends to Council that it be adopted.
-This will allow for the plan to be implemented by the Safer Maidstone Partnership and its subgroups
+- That the Committee notes the Strategic Assessment and the updates that it provides members on areas of concern highlighted by committee previously, particularly the growing and effective use of powers under the Anti-Social Behaviour Crime and Policing Act 2014. - 2.
+That the Committee approves the revised "June 21 Update" of the Community Safety Plan 2019-22, as attached at Appendix 3 to the report, and recommends to Council that it be adopted, having regard to 4.4 and 4.5.

 Timetable

 Meeting Date

-Communities, Housing & Environment 1 June 2021
+Communities, Housing & Environment 29 June 2021

 Council 14 July 2021

-The 2019/2020 Strategic Assessment and revised Community Safety Plan
+The 2021/2022 Strategic Assessment and revised Community Safety Plan